 26.10.2.2 General operation with non-SRG OBSS PD level

-— The received signal strength level, which is measured from the L-STF or L-LTF fields of the PPDU and which is used to determine PHY-CCA.indication, is below the non-SRG OBSS PD level.
+— The received signal strength level, which is measured from the L-STF or L-LTF fields of the PPDU or the PHY SYNC field or shortSYNC field or Long PHY SYNC field, whichever exists and which is used to determine PHY-CCA.indication, is below the non-SRG OBSS PD level.
 The non-SRG OBSS PD level is defined in 26.10.2.4 (Adjustment of OBSS PD and transmit power).
 If the STA has dot11HEPSROptionImplemented set to true, it also follows the rules defined in 26.10.4 (Interaction of OBSS PD and PSR-based spatial reuse) to determine non-SRG OBSS PD level.

 TGax editor: within subclause 26.10.2.3 General operation with SRG OBSS PD level within TGax D6.0, change the text as shown: